Skill+CLI

 It can also be used as an AI-callable tool layer in agent workflows, not only as a human-facing terminal command.

-This page is based on the current local CLI source, package metadata, and command help output.
+This page is based on the current local CLI source, package metadata, changelog, integration tests, and command help output.

 Install